QuantumTuringMachine/Rotate-and-Kill/README.md

     ?A.txt ?C.txt ?K.txt: The number of iterations used by the three algorithms respectively.

-MAT(GCC).exe: exe file of experiment.cpp (complied by MinGW GCC -- release mode).
+experiment(GCC).exe: exe file of experiment.cpp (complied by MinGW GCC -- release mode).

-MAT(VC).exe: exe file of experiment.cpp (complied by VC -- release mode of VS2018).
+experiment(VC).exe: exe file of experiment.cpp (complied by VC -- release mode of VS2018).

 ------